CAPE VERDE KITESURFING HOLIDAYS

-The Cape Verde consist of 10 Islands just off the coast of West Africa, each island offering is own unique blend of culture, topography and attractions from the Volcano on Fargo to the stunning beaches of Boa Vista.
-Cape Verde is the great destination for the a Kitesurfing holiday during the winter months as it is the ONLY wind reliable, hot, destination just a short haul flight from the UK.
-This makes it our number 1 recommendation for all levels of kitesurfer from November to April whether for a family kitesurf holiday, traveling as a group as well as having lots to offer for non-kitesurf partners or friends.
+Cape Verde consists of 10 Islands just off the coast of West Africa.
+Each island offers its own unique blend of culture, topography and attractions from the Volcano on Fargo to the stunning beaches of Boa Vista.
+Cape Verde is an excellent destination for a kitesurfing holiday during the winter months as it is a hot destination with reliable winds just a short haul flight from the UK.
+This makes it our number one recommendation for all levels of kitesurfer between November to April.
+Whether it's a family kitesurf holiday or travelling as a group we can organise tailor made packages to suit your needs.
+Also, Cape Verde has a lot to offer non-kitesurf partners or friends.

 The main Islands to visit in Cape Verde are:

-Sal – this is mostly a beach resort with some of the best Windsurf, Kitesurf and Diving facilities of all the islands apart from Boa Vista.
-The beach of Santa Maria has a good choice of nice small, but good, hotels including one of our favourites, the Morabeza hotel.
+Sal - this holiday destination is excellent for all levels of kitesurfers, windsurfers and divers.
+The beach of Santa Maria has a good variety of small hotels including one of our favourites, the Morabeza Hotel.
 Santa Maria town offers a few nice spots to eat out and a couple of bars that get quite lively from Thursday to Sunday.
 There is little else on Sal Island but it does have a good network of flights to the other islands.

-Boa Vista – this island has the most stunning beaches to be found on the Islands and is less developed that Sal in terms of tourism.
-Like Sal there are some first class Windsurf, Kitesurf and Diving facilities with a better range of conditions from very flat to big waves.
-Boa Vista has some beautiful small villages to visit as part of a day tour around the Island.
+Boa Vista - this island has the most stunning beaches to be found on the Islands and is less developed that Sal in terms of tourism.
+Like Sal, there are some first class windsurf, kitesurf and diving facilities with an excellent range of conditions from very flat to big waves.
+Boa Vista has some beautiful small villages to visit as part of a day tour around the island.
 There is a good range of accommodation from all-inclusive beach resorts, spread out along the west coast, to small town hotels, for a more authentic Cape Verdian feel.

 Sao Vicente - São Vicente is home to some of Cape Verde's greatest musicians, writers and thinkers.
 Generally considered the cultural hub of the island, Mindelo is proud of its rich tradition of music and art and has a vibrant nightlife with a lively buzz of music throughout the pubs, restaurants and nightclubs.
 If you're looking for culture and a traditional experience then São Vicente will not disappoint.
 As with Santiago a 1-2 day fly in visit to this Island from Sal or Boa Vista makes a nice addition to your holiday if you have the time.
 You can also get a ferry from here to Santo Antao allowing a full day visit to explore here.